-Children and adolescents need at least nine hours of sleep per night.
+Children and adolescents need at least 9 hours of sleep every night.
 Sleep problems and a lack of sleep can have negative effects on children's performance in school, during extracurricular activities, and in social relationships.

 A lack of sleep may cause:

 - Memory, concentration, and learning problems